ietf-rats-wg/draft-ietf-rats-eat-measured-component/draft-ietf-rats-eat-measured-component.md

 The example in {{ex-eat-1}} is the same measured component as above but used as the format of a `measurements` claim in a EAT claims-set.

-The example uses TBD1 as the `content-type` value of the `measurements-format` entry.
+This example uses TBD1 as the `content-type` value of the `measurements-format` entry.
 (This will change to the value assigned by IANA to the `mc+cbor` Content-Format.)

 Note that the array contains only one measured component, but additional entries could be added if the measured TCB is made of multiple, individually measured components.